 Welcome to the musée du quai Branly, one of the biggest museums of the world entirely dedicated to non-Western cultures and arts.

-How to find one’s way among the 3,500 exhibited works?
-Which itinerary to choose when accompanied by children?
-Which shores to approach?
+How can you find your way among the 3 500 exhibited works?
+Which itinerary is best to choose when accompanied by children?
+Which continents should be approached?

-In order to answer these questions, this guide – extensively illustrated with photographs and original drawings – offers young and old visitors a choice of seven fun-filled, geographical and cross-cultural itineraries.
-Depending on their expectations, their feel of the moment or the time they have on their hands, several options exist: discovering the works continent by continent by following the stroll proposed by the museum; opting for an initiation trip to the country of masks or a forest itinerary in quest of materials; letting one be enchanted by the reading of myths and legends which form the basis of traditional societies.
+In order to answer these questions, this guide – extensively illustrated with photographs and original drawings – offers young and older visitors a choice of seven fun-filled, geographical and cross-cultural itineraries.
+Depending on their expectations, their mood or the time they have, several options exist.
+They can discover the works continent by continent by following the itinerary suggested by the museum; they can opt for an initiation voyage to the country of masks or a forest itinerary in quest of materials; they can also be enchanted by reading the myths and legends that underpin these traditional societies.

-Clear, practical, didactic in nature Objectif musée du quai Branly is a fascinating trip around the world, for an encounter with the Other!
+Clear, practical and didactic in nature, Objectif musée du quai Branly is a fascinating trip around the world to encounter the Other!

 170 color illustrations